 Let’s think about this overlooked verse.
 Lev.
 23:22 reads, “When you reap the harvest of your land, you shall not wholly reap the corners of your field when you reap, nor shall you gather any gleaning from your harvest.
 You shall leave them for the poor and for the stranger: I am the Lord your God.”
 Again, do you notice how at first glance this verse seems out of place?
 Yet, God doesn’t make mistakes, and He put this verse where it is for a purpose.

 This purpose can be realized even if we aren’t farmers with a harvest to be gleaned.
 The principle is the same.
-For us it’s so easy to get all wrapped up in making a living or get involved in various projects, even in laboring in word and doctrine, but in all this we shouldn’t forget to look after the needs of others, especially the poor, the widows, the fatherless, the strangers and “thy neighbor.”
+God seems to be figuratively telling us not to grab after every grape in our lives.
+For us it’s so easy to get all wrapped up in making a living or get involved in various projects at home or even church related ones, but in all this we shouldn’t forget to look after the needs of others, especially the poor, the widows, the fatherless, the strangers and “thy neighbor.”

 Taking care of the widows, the fatherless and the poor is what Christianity has always been all about.
 It’s what Jesus taught.
 It’s what the Torah taught.
 This was what the virtuous wife did (Prov.
 31:20) and the people of Sodom didn’t do (Ezek.
 16:49).
 When Paul and Barnabas went out to preach the gospel to the gentiles, the Apostles in Jerusalem had one desire.
 Paul wrote, “They desired only that we should remember the poor, the very thing which I was eager to do” (Gal.
 2:10).
 Historians chronicling the growth of Christianity in the first century often attribute its phenomenal growth because, unlike other religions, they cared about the poor.